sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/hardware_overview.md

 <figure markdown>
 [![Board measures 0.9" by 2.4"](assets/board_files/24904_SparkFun_Optical_Tracking_Odometry_Sensor_BoardOutline.png){ width="600" }](assets/board_files/24904_SparkFun_Optical_Tracking_Odometry_Sensor_BoardOutline.png "Click to enlarge")
-<figcaption markdown>SparkFun Soil Moisture Sensor Board Dimensions</figcaption>
+<figcaption markdown>SparkFun Optical Tracking Odometry Sensor Board Dimensions</figcaption>
 </figure>

 ??? tip "Need more measurements?"
-	For more information about the board's dimensions, users can download the [Eagle files](assets/board_files/24409_SparkFun-Qwiic-Soil-Moisture-Sensor_EagleFiles.zip).
+	For more information about the board's dimensions, users can download the [Eagle files](assets/board_files/24904_SparkFun_Optical_Tracking_Odometry_Sensor_EagleFiles.zip).
 These files can be opened in Eagle and additional measurements can be made with the dimensions tool.

 	??? info ":octicons-download-16:{ .heart } Eagle - Free Download!"
 		Eagle is a [CAD]("computer-aided design") program for electronics that is free to use for hobbyists and students.
 However, it does require an account registration to utilize the software.